 -

-They breed in dense colonies located amongst tussocks, gently sloping beaches, and sometimes can be over a kilometer inland.
+They breed in dense colonies located amongst tussocks, gently sloping beaches,

 -